J2TEAM/AutoIt-Docset-Generator/README.md

 # AutoIt Docset Generator

-An AutoIt script to generate Dash/Zeal Docset.
+AutoIt and Python script to generate AutoIt Docset for Dash, Zeal and Velocity.

 ## Author